SCBMBON/bon-website-2020/bootstrap/data/overview/index.md

     <dd> Two types of datasets receive full (entity-level) metadata per the practices of LTER Network and EDI.

          <ol type="a">
              <li>Data collected <em>de novo</em> by the project.
-Data are owned by SBC MBON, and SBC MBON controls all metadata.
+Data are owned by SCB MBON, and SCB MBON controls all metadata.
                <dl>
                     <dt>examples</dt>
                     <dd>abundance generated by Bisque imagery analysis<br />
                         environmental DNA</dd>
                 </dl>
             </li>
             <li>Curated or reformatted external data.
-These are datasets for which SBC MBON is acting as a "broker".
-Many aspects of metadata are determined by the contributor: Data ownership, intellectual rights (although we encourage adoption of SBC MBON practices for ownership and licensing), collection methods, and processing code (where appropriate).
-If data were obtained from a repository or web service, SBC MBON includes that link as is possible, e.g. as data source under methods or provenance.
+These are datasets for which SCB MBON is acting as a "broker".
+Many aspects of metadata are determined by the contributor: Data ownership, intellectual rights (although we encourage adoption of SCB MBON practices for ownership and licensing), collection methods, and processing code (where appropriate).
+If data were obtained from a repository or web service, SCB MBON includes that link as is possible, e.g. as data source under methods or provenance.
                 <dl>
                     <dt>examples</dt>
                     <dd>CalCOFI Fish Larvae abundance<br />